montoyamoraga/midi-files-sort/README.md

 * Place the original library on a new folder called libraryOriginal/

+## Running the script

+TODO

 ## Result

+TODO: update to latest version

 The script generates the folder libraryYYYMMDD-HHMMSS/, and inside of it: